Choosing the best cheese for your purposes is hard enough when you consider the plethora of options available on the market.

 There are many reasons for the PDO status and all the regulations on feta cheese, one of which is the fact that it’s been made since at least 8 B.C.E. and the regulations preserve its heritage, and the other is that regulation ensures consistency.

 Every cheese that’s labeled “feta” will have the signature taste and quality.

 Lots of things affect the flavor of feta cheese.
 The fact that it’s made from sheep’s or goat’s milk makes it tangier than cheese made from cow’s milk.
-Dairy-free feta? read more.
+In case you wondering are there any dairy-free feta? read more here.

 One of the reasons for it’s PDO status is the fact that the plants the animals eat

 It also has a tangier flavor when made only with sheep’s milk, but the flavor is made milder when goat’s milk is mixed with it.